i3-sol/kingsley.sh/content/posts/2019/millerbeach-comminity-air-quality-and-industry-tracker-website.md

     <figcaption class="figure-caption">A real-world example of a ship in Lake Michigan traveling through the Great Lakes going to the industry in the region, provided by FleetMon/AIS.</figcaption>
   </figure>

-  <p>Combining this information, I used Express.js and Vue.js to create a map showing all the data in one place, allowing my neighbors and I to track air quality and industry in real time.</p>
+  <p>Combining this information, I used Express.js and Vue.js to create a map showing all the data in one place, allowing my neighbors and I to track air quality and industry in real time: <a href="https://millerbeach.community">https://millerbeach.community</a></p>

   <p>I'll write about the tech behind this soon.</p>
 </div>